-The important parameter is the standard deviation σ , which ranges from 1.171 K to 2.323 K on decadal time scales (Supplemental Figure S5), representing a factor of two difference in the expected spread from internal variability.
-The observed Eurasian Cooling is more likely during periods with relatively large standard deviation (e.g. Figure 5c, σ =2.145 K, event is above the 1.46th percentile) than periods with smaller standard deviation (e.g. Figure 5d, σ =1.171 K, event is at the 0.01st percentile).
-Similar approaches, applied to phenomena like the North Atlantic Oscillation, have been used to demonstrate that increased chances of extreme trends are linked to larger variability of the trend process (Eade et al., 2021).
+The important parameter is the standard deviation $\sigma$ , which ranges from 1.171 K to 2.323 K on decadal time scales (Supplemental Figure S5).
+In the real world, external factors could also influence the expected spread from internal variability, but the sampling uncertainty from 15-year periods is large enough that the difference between the range endpoints is statistically significant at only just below the 90% confidence level.
+The observed Eurasian Cooling is more likely during periods with relatively large standard deviation (e.g. Figure 5c, $\sigma$ =2.145 K, event is above the 1.46th percentile) than periods with smaller standard deviation (e.g. Figure 5d, $\sigma$ =1.171 K, event is at the 0.01st percentile).
+Similar approaches, applied to phenomena like the North Atlantic Oscillation, have been used to demonstrate that increased chances of extreme trends are linked to larger

-Any forcing that alters the background variability of wintertime Eurasian temperatures also alters the probability of observing a Eurasian Cooling-type event.
+- variability of the trend process (Eade et al., 2021).
+535 Any forcing that alters the background variability of wintertime Eurasian temperatures also alters the probability of observing a Eurasian Cooling-type event.
 Sea ice retreat has been suggested to increase variability (Li et al., 2015), and hence, make such an event more likely, although this suggestion has yet to be confirmed.
-However, this effect should be assessed as one of many possible factors (e.g., ENSO, PDO, AMO, stratospheric variability, aerosols) that can influence Eurasian winters (e.g., Smith et al., 2016; Kim and Son, 2020; Luo et al., 2022) using appropriate methodologies for quantifying the causal contributions (Kretschmer et al., 2021; Shepherd, 2021).
+However, this effect should be assessed as one of many possible factors (e.g., ENSO, PDO, AMO, stratospheric variability, aerosols) that can influence Eurasian winters - (e.g., Smith et al., 2016; Kim and Son, 2020; Luo et al., 2022) using appropriate methodologies for quantifying the causal 540 contributions (Kretschmer et al., 2021; Shepherd, 2021).
 Even if any direct causal effect of sea ice on Eurasian winters is weak or intermittent, it may still emerge on climate change time scales under sustained sea ice loss (Overland et al., 2021; Kretschmer et al., 2018, 2020; Siew et al., 2020).
 Rather than asking whether the strong 1998-2012 cooling trend in Eurasia was due to the observed sea ice loss, a more constructive way forward is then to ask whether the cooling trend was more likely given the observed sea ice loss.
 This framing sets up distinct roles for internal variability and sea ice loss.
 The former is the roll of the dice that allows for strong cooling trends, strong warming trends and everything in between.
 The latter may load the dice in favour of cooling trends, an effect that is expected to wane as global warming intensifies.